 How many co-op meetings are there per semester?

-We meet three sessions of 8 weeks each (fall, winter, and spring), that means we meet 24 times per year.
+We meet three sessions (fall, winter, and spring).

 There are also field trips, family events, adult's night out, and date nights (all optional and fun)!

 Can I register for just one class?